Tips for Black and White Photography from Dennis Skley

-I have seen so many great black and white photographs in print and online magazines and have always wondered if it was originally in color or in black and white.
-Whether it was photographed with digital cameras or on films.
+I have seen many great black and white photos in print and online magazines and always wondered if there were originally in color or in black and white.
+Whether there were photographed with digital cameras or on films.
 Were they digitally altered using photos editors?

 I was pleased when a photographer agreed to share his experience, give tips on how to take black and white photos and provide answers to all the above questions.